Darya Dontsova: Early life

-Due to the fact that her father was a writer, Agrippina all summer vacation spent in Peredelkino.
+Due to the fact that her father was a writer, Dontsova all summer vacation spent in Peredelkino.
 She was a very close friend with Valentin Kataev granddaughter and also she made friends with Korney Chukovsky.

-Life
+Career

 She graduated from the MSU Faculty of Journalism, then she worked as a journalist.
 During a serious illness she took up writing detective novels, which have become very popular.
 She is fluent in German and French (she studied at a French language school).

 Family

 Twice divorced, married for the third time in 1983 with Alexander Ivanovich Dontsov.
 The husband Alexander has is a son from a previous marriage - Dmitriy Dontsov (born in 1973.).